handpoint/doc/restapi/restendpoints.md

 `Initialize`

-Initializes the REST API client and returns the list of payment terminals associated with the merchant account
+Initializes the REST API client and returns the list of payment terminals associated with the merchant account.
+We recommend that you display the list of available payment terminals to the merchant in your software.
+Each API key is unique per merchant and needs to be configurable in your backend.

 **Parameters**